Krka vs. Plitvice: Which One Should You Visit?Croatia

 I’ll be honest: Jeremy and I both prefer Plitvice to Krka, and while we 100% plan to return there one day (with a stronger camera–sadly our photos of the Plitvice lakes are pre-DSLR and manual shooting), we’re not so sure that we’ll visit Krka again.
 That being said, Krka is beautiful, and each park has its benefits.

-If you need to narrow it down between Krka vs. Plitvice, here’s some pointers to help with that decision.
+If you need to narrow it down between Krka vs. Plitvice, here are some pointers to help with that decision.

 Choose Krka If: